dilithjay/IndexRL/README.md

 # IndexRL
-Using reinfrocement learning to generate mathematical operation for remote sensing indices.
+Using reinfrocement learning to generate mathematical operations for remote sensing indices.